natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ![demomushroom](https://www.dropbox.com/s/4h6pg2ek3v94box/demomushroom.gif?raw=1)

-You probably can do all the above except the last point: which is to give the mushroom an initial force upwards when spawned.
+You probably can do all the above except the **first**: move the mushroom at constant speed (either to the left or to the right) and the last point (to give initial impulse force upwards).

-## Rigidbody2D AddForce
+## Rigidbody2D MovePosition
+To do the first point, we need to compute the